MuskanAwais/Reskify/replit.md

 ## Changelog

 - June 16, 2025.
+Mobile Dashboard Layout Fix - Updated card order for mobile responsiveness with Create New SWMS and Account Credits appearing first on mobile devices
+- June 16, 2025.
 Complete PDF & Admin System Fix - All issues resolved:
   * FIXED: PDF corruption by switching from streaming to proper buffer handling with binary transfer
   * FIXED: Admin permissions for user 0421869995 - now has full admin access to all tools